-Kim Jong-nam is Kim Jong-il's eldest son.
+Kim Jong-nam was Kim Jong-il's eldest son.

 Sung Hae-rang, the sister of Kim Jong-nam's deceased mother Sung Hae-rim, has written in her memoir that Kim Jong-il was extremely fond of Kim Jong-nam and was pained to be away from him.
 Like his half-brothers, Kim Jong-nam studied at an international school in Switzerland.

-His chances of succession appeared to be ruined when, in 2001, Japanese officials caught him trying to sneak into Japan using a false passport.
+But his chances of succession appeared to be ruined when, in 2001, Japanese officials caught him trying to sneak into Japan using a false passport.
 He told officials that he was planning to visit Tokyo Disneyland.

 Some analysts argued that he may have been forgiven by his father, as there is precedent for the regime reinstating disgraced figures after a period of atonement.
 Confucian tradition also favours the oldest son.